Choosing Between Schools

 You’ve heard back from colleges: now what?
 In this CollegeAdvisor.com webinar, our CollegeAdvisor panelist will share their insider perspectives on choosing between schools in a 60-minute webinar and Q&A with college students and alumni.
 Come ready to learn and bring your questions!

 2021-04-06 Choosing Between Schools

-Oh, hi, everyone.
-Come to college advisor and college advisors webinar on choosing between schools to Oregon, everyone with the webinars timing, we’ll start off with a presentation.
-Then answer your questions in a live Q and a on the sidebar.
-And in the public chat, you can download our slides and you can start submitting questions in the Q and a tab.
+[00:00:00] Oh, hi, everyone.
+Welcome to CollegeAdvisor’s webinar on Choosing Between Schools.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.